relativelyIntuitive/godNum/README.md

 Have fun!

 NO LICENSE!
-DO NOT REPRODUCE OR USE THIS CODE FOR ANYTHING!
+THIS CODE IS NOT MEANT TO BE REUSED OR REPRODUCED!
-Copyright ©2020 Zachery A. Bielicki, all rights reserved
+Copyright ©2021 Zachery A. Bielicki, all rights reserved